DraconDev/auto-cleaner/tasks.md

 - btw there would be good to have a deeper breakdown in general settings so function like what kind?  unexported, exported but unused? export and used is a safe keep for sure, similar can be said for variables
 - we should not only git commit but push before cleaning
-- we need to update the
+- we need to update the clean commands they are still from the time we only did css

 # Done